SEA COVID-19: Unmask productivity in procurement performance like never before

 Training your team and giving enough time to adapt to a new process and tool is essential.
 No matter how well planned the plan of action may be, in getting the organization’s stakeholder buy-in – lies the success of your hard work.

-Create a value proposition for your team – and make sure key stakeholders are practicing the changes to realize the improvement in productivity that was targeted.
-Teething issues when it comes to technology are inevitable when a new system gets adopted.
+Create a value proposition for your team.
+Make sure key stakeholders are practicing the changes.
+Hence, they will realize the improvement in productivity that was targeted.
+When you adopt a new system, teething issues will come.

 Measure and publish progress